 Jason Gayne: SPH Treasurer, Executive Director, Skowhegan Area Chamber of Commerce and Hospice Volunteers of Somerset County

 Tobin Curtis: SPH Secretary, Pastor, Christ Community Fellowship, Madison

 Brent Colbry: Superintendent of Schools of RSU/MSAD 54.
 Representing Skowhegan, Canaan, Cornville, Norridgewock, Mercer, and Smithfield

 Stephen G. Colella: Mountain Wireless, Mix 107.9 & Cruisin 93.5, Sales/on Air, Representing Media

 Jayme Denis: Dept. of Health & Human Services, Office of Child and Family Services

 Miriam Dodge: Home Based Supervisor, Child & Family Services, KVCAP

 Elmer (Mer) H. Doucette: Redington-Fairview General Hospital Chief Financial Officer, Representing fiscal agent

-Sally Dwyer: VP, Branch Manager, Franklin Savings Bank, Representing Businesses
+Sally Dwyer: Retired Branch Manager, Franklin Savings Bank, Representing Businesses

 Staff to the Board: